Associate in Science Degree

 BI141 General Biology 1Credits: 4.0

-This is the first of a two-semester course dealing with the central concepts of biology.
-Topics include the chemical and cellular basis of life, energy transformations, plant structure related to function, and plant reproduction.
-Laboratory exercises mirror lecture topics.
-Prerequisite: One year of laboratory science in high school or permission from the Dean of Life and Health Sciences.
+This is the first of a two-semester course covering the central concepts of biology.
+Topics include the chemical and cellular basis of life, energy transformations, and classical and molecular genetics.
+Laboratory exercises mirror lecture topics and include opportunities for the student to practice the scientific method, data collection, and lab report writing.

 GL101 Physical GeologyCredits: 4.0